2019 Southern Utah Thunderbirds football team

 The 2019 Southern Utah Thunderbirds football team represented Southern Utah University in the 2019 NCAA Division I FCS football season.
 They were led by fourth-year head coach Demario Warren and played their home games at Eccles Coliseum in Cedar City, Utah as eighth-year members of the Big Sky Conference.
 They finished the season 3–9, 2–6 in Big Sky play to finish in a five-way tie for ninth place.

-Previous season

-The Thunderbirds finished the 2018 season 1–10, 1–7 in Big Sky play to finish in 12th place.

 Preseason

 Big Sky preseason poll

 The Big Sky released their preseason media and coaches' polls on July 15, 2019.
 The Thunderbirds were picked to finish in eleventh place by the media and in twelfth by the coaches.

 Preseason All–Big Sky team

 The Thunderbirds had one player selected to the preseason all-Big Sky team.